z5489/monthly_rs/README.md

 ### 3. Run the Data Pipeline

-Execute the data pipeline to retrieve market data, divide the queries into batches, and output the consolidated rankings:
+Execute the data pipeline to retrieve market data, divide the queries into batches, and output the consolidated and archived rankings:

 ```bash
 python scripts/fetch.py
 ```

-This generates or updates `data/latest.json`.
+This generates `latest.json`, `latest.csv` and their date-suffixed counterparts inside `data/`.

 ### 4. Run the React Dashboard